 Stats: 7-3, 2.22 ERA, 1.00 WHIP, 88 K, 13 BB, 69 IP, 200 ERA+, 2.23 FIP

-Case for Darvish: The Cubs' ace has arguably put together the best season of his career and has done so by playing an integral role in Chicago nearing the NL Central crown.
-He has pitched the most innings out of any of the other contenders, with only teammate Kyle Hendricks and the Rockies’ German Marquez having pitched more in the NL this season.
-Darvish struck out 10 and allowed one earned run to a White Sox team that boasts the most potent offense in the Central, and he has thrown two one-hit outings over seven innings.
+The case for Darvish: The Cubs ace has arguably put together the best season of his career and has done so by playing an integral role in Chicago clinching the NL Central.
+He has pitched the most innings out of any of the other contenders, with only teammate Kyle Hendricks and Rockies’ German Marquez having pitched more this season in the NL.
+He struck out 10 and allowed one earned run to a White Sox team that boasts the most potent offense in the Central, and has thrown two one-hit outings over seven innings.

-Case against Darvish: He still falls short of deGrom in both standard and advanced pitching statistics.
+The case against Darvish: He still falls short of deGrom in both standard and advancing pitching statistics.
 While he shut down a potent White Sox lineup, only the Twins rank in the top half of the league in OPS and wRC in the Central, and he had his worst outing against them, allowing four earned runs on nine hits over six innings.
-Both of those teams are in the AL Central too, meaning most of Darvish’s starts came against the much weaker NL Central lineups.
+Both of those teams are in the AL Central, too, meaning most of Darvish’s starts came against the much weaker NL Central lineups.